engage-corpus/dataset/README.md

 Each line in the dataset contains the posts and comments of a single user in JSON format.

+Redditors can submit posts for discussion in a subreddit and they can comment on existing posts in a subreddit.
 We show a hypothetical example from the dataset below:

 ```
 {